Land mine: East Asia

 Gunpowder, an explosive mixture of sulfur, charcoal and potassium nitrate was invented in China by the 10th century and was used in warfare soon after.
 An "enormous bomb", credited to Lou Qianxia, was used in 1277 by the Chinese at the Battle of Zhongdu.

-A 14th-century military treatise, the Huolongjing (Fire Dragon Manual), describes hollow cast iron cannonball shells filled with gunpowder.
+A 14th-century Ming dynasty Chinese military treatise, the Huolongjing (Fire Dragon Manual), describes hollow cast iron cannonball shells filled with gunpowder.
 The wad of the mine was made of hard wood, carrying three different fuses in case of defective connection to the touch hole.
 These fuses were long and lit by hand, so they required carefully timed calculations of enemy movements.

 The Huolongjing also describes land mines that were set off by enemy movement.
 A 9 ft length of bamboo was waterproofed by wrapping it in cowhide and covering it with oil.
 It was filled with compressed gunpowder and lead or iron pellets, sealed with wax and concealed in a trench.
 The triggering mechanism was not fully described until the early 17th century.
 When the enemy stepped onto hidden boards, they dislodged a pin, causing a weight to fall.
 A cord attached to the weight was wrapped around a drum attached to two steel wheels; when the weight fell, the wheels struck sparks against flint, igniting a set of fuses leading to multiple mines.
 A similar mechanism was used in the first wheellock musket in Europe as sketched by Leonardo da Vinci around 1500 AD.

 Another victim-operated device was the "underground sky-soaring thunder", which lured bounty hunters with halberds, pikes, and lances planted in the ground.
 If they pulled on one of these weapons, the butt end disturbed a bowl underneath and a slow-burning incandescent material in the bowl ignited the fuses.
 (Note: According to the Wubei Huolongjing (17th century), the material could burn continuously for 20 to 30 days without going out.
 Its formula included 1 lb of white sandal wood powder, 3 oz of iron rust (ferric oxide), 5 oz of "white" charcoal powder (from quicklime), 2 oz of willow charcoal powder, 6 oz of dried, ground, and powdered red dates, and 3 oz of bran.)